 The mineral corundum makes up ruby and is responsible for its red coloration.
 The hardness of ruby is 9.0 on the Mohs scale.

 Known for many years as the “king of all gems”, Ruby represents emotion, courage, love, and passion.
-Often owned by kings and royalty throughout the ages, rubies were believed to bring good fortune to the wearer.
+Kings Owns royalty throughout the ages, rubies brings good fortune to the wearer.

 Sapphire is a precious gemstone.
 While a traditional sapphire is blue which is named as blue sapphire, there is what’s known as “fancy sapphires”, which can be found in shades of green, purple, yellow, and orange.
 Yellow color sapphire is named Yellow Sapphire also called Pukhraj in Hindi.